ColtonGarelli/Spring2018Project/README.md

 ##### "Project 1"
 * The `Task` would be added to this list and displayed to the user if it was from project 1 ( `project == 1` )
 ##### "Do Now"
-* The `task` would be added to the list and displayed to the user if it's roots are complete and there is enough time to complete that task.
+* The `Task` would be added to the list and displayed to the user if it's roots are complete and there is enough time to complete that task.
+##### "etc..."
-Of course there would be other views too.
+* Of course there would be other views too.
 This class should not have any data members. just methods for displaying the controller's `activeView`

 ## 3. Controller The underlying Driver that arranges views and contains all the tasks in an ordered list (ordered by `priority`, then by `dueDate`).